Here's some tips on how to take the gamey taste out of wild game.

 By removing the hide of an animal, your meat will cool better.
 If you are in a temperate climate, you need to get the meat on ice as quickly as possible.
 Don't let a deer or other large game animal hang in the heat.

 As a general rule, it's best to clean and debone the meat as quickly as you can.
 These are some of the best way to naturally eliminate most of the gaminess of the meat up front, before it even reaches your kitchen.

 Soaking the Meat

-One of the best methods to eliminate the gamey taste of venison and other game meats is to soak it before freezing.
+One of the best methods to eliminate the gamey meat taste is to soak it before freezing.
 Which liquid mixture to use is one of the most debated topics of hunters over the last century.
-Everyone has an opinion as to what works and what doesn’t.
+Everyone has an opinion as to what works and what doesn't.